rellimrebo/traffic-risk-estimator/README.md

 ECE 143 Group 11 Project.pdf: Final presentation slides

-veh_type_graphs.ipynb: Visualization of vehicle types involved in collisions and normalized casualty rates.

 data_visualization.ipynb: Visualization of time and street information in collisions.

 Classification.py: A classification model using Logistic Regression to predict whether there will be a collision.